pietroveneri/Thyroid-Cancer-Model/README.md

 ## License

 This project is licensed under the MIT License.
 This model was developed purely for academic purposes and is not intended for clinical deployment.
-All analyses are based on internal validation using a single dataset.

 ---